Berkeley-CS61B/website-fa23/materials/lab/lab12/index.md

 ### `clearLines`

-Whenever a line is completed in Tetris, we want to update our score.
+Whenever a line is completed in Tetris, we want to update our score and clear the line.
 To help check if a row or multiple rows have been horizontally filled after a piece is placed, we want to implement this method.
 Let's break this down:

-- To check if a row is full, we need to iterate through the entire height of our board.
+- To check if a row is complete/full, we need to iterate through the entire height of our board.
   - We track if a row is full through a boolean variable.
-The default is set to true.
+The default is set to true for each iteration of the outer loop.
     - Note that we use a while loop with this boolean variable.
-If it is set to false, we no longer need to continue to check our rows.
+If it is set to false, we can exit out of the loop and move onto the next row above as it means we have found an incomplete row.
   - We then go through the entire row at the current height.
-If a tile is equal to `Tileset.NOTHING`, then we set our boolean variable to false.
+If a tile is equal to `Tileset.NOTHING`, then we set our boolean variable to false
+    (as it indicates that we have a gap in our row).
-  - If we find that the current row is full, then we need to move all the rows above it down.
+  - If we find that the current row is complete, then we need to move all the rows above it down and effectively clear the current row.
-  - Once the rows are moved down, then we update the amount of lines that are cleared and continue to check if there are any more complete rows.
+  - Once the rows are moved down, then we update the amount of lines that are cleared and continue to check if there are any more complete rows after clearing the previous row (note that we don't move up the board until we find another incomplete row, why?).
 - At the very end, we want to update our score based on the number of lines cleared.

 {% include alert.html type="task" content="